 Ingredients

-- 2 sprigs fresh thyme , (or 1/2 teaspoon dried thyme)
+- 2 fresh thyme stalks (or ½ teaspoon dried thyme)

 To Finish